-More than 200 miles of trails and abandoned roads meander through our backwoods, fields and alongside peaceful lakeshores.
+More than 200 miles of trails meander along the forests, fields, and alongside peaceful lakeshores.
 Catch a glimpse of native wildlife.
 Walk in the footsteps of General Grant.
 Sleep under the stars...

 Ready to explore?
 It is highly recommended that you use tick repellent, BEFORE hiking or other outdoor activities.
 Tick repellent is available for purchase at all LBL Facilities or at local stores.
 More tick information.